Amit-Baviskar/Churn-Rate-Analysis-Power-BI-PwC-Task-2/README.md

 ---

 ### **1. Introduction**
 This report provides an analysis of customer churn for PhoneNow, a telecom company.
-The purpose of this report is to assist in identifying patterns and trends related to customer churn, helping to improve retention rates and understanding the key drivers behind customer departures.
+The purpose of this report is to assist in identifying patterns and trends related to customer churn, helping to improve retention rates, and understanding the key drivers behind customer departures.
 The analysis is presented through interactive dashboards displaying demographics, customer account details, and services subscribed to.

 ---